Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-Carolina Panthers head coach Ron Rivera talks with field judge Brad Freeman (88) while playing the New England Patriots in the first half at Bank of America Stadium on Friday, August 26, 2016.
-New England won, 19-17.
+Carolina Panthers running back Cameron Artis-Payne, left, continues to stretch for yardage as the New England Patriots defense try to make the tackle during second quarter action at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com

-Carolina Panthers head coach Ron Rivera talks with field judge Brad Freeman (88) while playing the New England Patriots in the first half at Bank of America Stadium on Friday, August 26, 2016.
-New England won, 19-17.
+Carolina Panthers linebacker Thomas Davis, left, speaks with punter Mike Scifres, right, after Scifres injured his right leg during first quarter action vs the New England Patriots at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com